-UPCs Unit of Measure (UPCs UOM) - Refer to the electronic filing Table of Codes and select the appropriate code for the UOM if the UPC being used.
+UPCs Unit of Measure (UPCs UOM) - Enter the appropriate code for the UOM of the UPC being used.
+Refer to the Electronic Filing Guide Table of Codes.

 Manufacturer - Enter the manufacturer of the cigarettes being reported.
 Refer to reporting state's tobacco directory.